MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-system-state-and-bare-metal.md

 ::: moniker range="sc-dpm-2016"

 > [!NOTE]
-> The following limitations do NOT apply to Modern Backup Storage (MBS).
+> The following limitations don't apply to Modern Backup Storage (MBS).
 The following limitations apply only when using legacy storage after upgrading DPM 2012 R2 to DPM 2016.

 ::: moniker-end